The Josefson--Nissenzweig theorem and filters on $\omega$: General characterizations of the BJNP and JNP of spaces and

-(3) Using (2) and Proposition \ref{prop:nf_bjnp_sf_jnp}, we may again assume that $G\neq Fr$.
+(3) Using (1), we may again assume that $G\neq Fr$.
 Let $f\colon\omega\to\omega$ be a surjection such that $F\sub f(G)$.
 Assume that $S_G$ has the JNP and let $\seqn{\mu_n}$ be a sequence of finitely supported probability measures on $S_G$ as in Corollary \ref{cor:sf_jnp_char}.
-Let $\psi\colon S_G\to S_F$ be a continuous surjection defined for every $x\in S_G$ as follows (cf. the proof of Proposition \ref{prop:ordering_sf}):
+Let $\psi\colon S_G\to S_F$ be a continuous surjection defined for every $x\in S_G$ as follows (cf.\ Proposition \ref{prop:ordering_sf}.(1)):

 For each $n\io$ we define the measure $\mu_n'$ on $S_F$ by the formula:

 and proceed similarly as in (2). \end{proof}